cascadingluo/SSW590-team-7-project/README.md

 if running the UI part, before intergration please pull from the UX/UI first.

-edit: sprint 1 inital unpdate intergation completed 10/20/2024. no need to worry about the above seperate branches anymore.
+edit: sprint 1 inital update. intergation completed 10/20/2024. no need to worry about the above message about seperate branches anymore.

 log/track: